Portrait painting: Renaissance

 In Italy, Masaccio led the way in modernizing the fresco by adopting more realistic perspective.
 Filippo Lippi paved the way in developing sharper contours and sinuous lines and his pupil Raphael extended realism in Italy to a much higher level in the following decades with his monumental wall paintings.
 During this time, the betrothal portrait became popular, a particular specialty of Lorenzo Lotto.
 During the early Renaissance, portrait paintings were generally small and sometimes covered with protective lids, hinged or sliding.

 During the Renaissance, the Florentine and Milanese nobility, in particular, wanted more realistic representations of themselves.
 The challenge of creating convincing full and three-quarter views stimulated experimentation and innovation.
 Sandro Botticelli, Piero della Francesca, Domenico Ghirlandaio, Lorenzo di Credi, and Leonardo da Vinci and other artists expanded their technique accordingly, adding portraiture to traditional religious and classical subjects.
 Leonardo and Pisanello were among the first Italian artists to add allegorical symbols to their secular portraits.

-One of best-known portraits in the Western world is Leonardo da Vinci's painting titled Mona Lisa, named for Lisa del Giocondo, a member of the Gherardini family of Florence and Tuscany and the wife of wealthy Florentine silk merchant Francesco del Giocondo.
+One of best-known portraits in the Western world is Leonardo da Vinci's painting entitled Mona Lisa, named for Lisa del Giocondo, a member of the Gherardini family of Florence and Tuscany and the wife of wealthy Florentine silk merchant Francesco del Giocondo.
 The famous "Mona Lisa smile" is an excellent example of applying subtle asymmetry to a face.
 In his notebooks, Leonardo advises on the qualities of light in portrait painting:

 A very high degree of grace in the light and shadow is added to the faces of those who sit in the doorways of rooms that are dark, where the eyes of the observer see the shadowed part of the face obscured by the shadows of the room, and see the lighted part of the face with the greater brilliance which the air gives it.
 Through this increase in the shadows and the lights, the face is given greater relief.

 Leonardo was a student of Verrocchio.
 After becoming a member of the Guild of Painters, he began to accept independent commissions.
 Owing to his wide-ranging interests and in accordance with his scientific mind, his output of drawings and preliminary studies is immense though his finished artistic output is relatively small.
 His other memorable portraits included those of noblewomen Ginevra de’ Benci and Cecilia Gallerani.